 6. Go through your paper several times

-You’ll not spot errors by going through your piece one or two times.
+You’ll not spot errors by reading your content one or two times.
 You have to read it more than three times to understand it inside out.

 If you can’t read your piece more than once, how do you expect your readers to read it severally?
-Reading several times will help you focus and publish a great piece in the end.
+Read it several times to help you focus and publish a great piece in the end.